laminas/laminas-container-config-test/README.md

 ## Using common tests

-In your library you have to extends `Zend\ContainerConfigTest\ContainerTest` class and implement method `createContainer`:
+In your library, you will need to extend the `Zend\ContainerConfigTest\ContainerTest` class within your test suite and implement the method `createContainer`:

 ```php
 protected function createContainer(array $config) : ContainerInterface;
 ```

-It should return configured PSR-11 container.
+It should return your PSR-11-compatible container, configured using `$config`.

-Then, depends what functionality you'd like to support, you can add the following traits into your test case:
+Then, depending on what functionality you'd like to support, you can add the following traits into your test case:

 - `Zend\ContainerConfigTest\AliasTestTrait` - to support `aliases` configuration,